The information content of jet quenching and machine learning assisted observable design: Introduction

 To illustrate this methodology, we perform binary classification tasks using Monte Carlo event generators.
 We expect that the proposed analyses can and should ideally be carried out using event-by-event data from the experiments at the LHC and RHIC.
+These analyses can be performed either using uncorrected experimental data or using corrected full events~\cite{Andreassen:2019cjw}; these experimental considerations will be discussed further in Section~\ref{sec:experiment}.
 Unlike other classification tasks in high-energy and nuclear physics, such as quark vs. gluon jet tagging, our goal is to classify two experimentally measurable distributions rather than to directly relate the measured jet properties to parton level quantities, and so there are no ambiguities concerning the labels of the classification task.
 One is therefore able to use fully supervised learning without reliance on modeling.
 We expect that the proposed data driven approach will serve as a guiding principle to construct observables in heavy-ion collisions and complement existing approaches in the literature.
 In addition, our approach can be useful for the extraction of medium parameters by extending the existing set of observables to new ones which contain valuable additional information~\cite{Cao:2021keo}.
 We also note that while we perform our analysis using only the particles inside identified inclusive jets, similar results can be obtained using full event information or other jet topologies.
 It can also be applied to (jets or events) in $ep$ vs. $eA$ collisions at the future Electron-Ion Collider (EIC)~\cite{AbdulKhalek:2021gbh}.